-- Payment for the product, service or service is due.
+- Payment for the product, performance or service becomes due.

 - The risk of deterioration or loss passes from the contractor to the client – the so-called transfer of risk.

-- The reversal of the burden of proof shall take place unless a reservation is made at the time of acceptance.
+- The reversal of the burden of proof takes place unless a reservation is declared.

-- The client loses possible claims for the removal of defects, if no reservation is declared at the time of acceptance.
+- The principal loses possible claims for the removal of defects, unless a reservation is declared.

-- The client loses a claim to a contractual penalty forfeited by the contractor, unless a reservation is declared at the time of acceptance.
+- The client loses a claim to a contractual penalty forfeited by the contractor if no reservation is declared.